Cortina d'Ampezzo: Winter sport resort destination

 Already an elite destination for the first British tourists in the late 19th and early 20th centuries, after World War I Cortina d'Ampezzo became a resort for upper-class Italians, too.
-Cortina d'Ampezzo was chosen as the venue of the winter Olympics, which did not take place due to World War II.
-Thanks to finally hosting the winter Olympics in 1956, Cortina grew into a world-famous resort, with a substantial increase in tourism.
+Cortina d'Ampezzo was chosen as the venue of the 1944 Winter Olympic Games, which did not take place due to World War II.
+After hosting the 1956 Winter Olympics, Cortina grew into a world-famous resort experiencing a substantial increase in tourism.

 With a resident population of 6,150 people in 2008, Cortina has a temporary population of around 50,000 during peak periods such as the Christmas holidays and mid-August.
+The central Piazza Angelo Dibona and the Corso Italia are cobbled and are absolutely car-free zones.
+The resort offers 120 km of pistes divided into three separate ski areas.
+Faloria-Cristallo, Tofana-Socrepes, and Cinque Torri-Lagazuoi each have their own ambient design.
+Lagazuoi is linked to the Sella Ronda ski area with another 400 km of pistes.

+These ski areas are linked by buses, lifts, and pistes.
+The Cortina ski school was founded in 1933, and there is also a cross-country school benefiting from 70 km of cross-country trails that are not very demanding.
 The Ford Cortina, the UK's best-selling car of the 1970s, was named after Cortina d'Ampezzo.

 21st-century politics

 In 2002 the Ampezzaner rifle company Ŝizar Anpezo Hayden was brought back to life.
 Since Otto von Habsburg, the then head of the Habsburg family, visited Cortina in 2005, their patron has been Charles I of Austria.
 Especially because of the eventful history, the Habsburg brand is still very present in Cortina in the 21st century, as many pictures and photos of Franz Joseph I of Austria and of Charles I, who is particularly revered here, in inns, restaurants, bars and hotels testify.
 Since 2011 there has been a memorial for Maximilian I on the main square in memory of the year 1511 and the union of the Ampezzo valley basin with Tyrol.

 The town voted in October 2007 to secede from the region of Veneto and join the neighbouring region, Trentino-Alto Adige/Südtirol.
 This was motivated by cultural ties with the Ladin-speaking community in South Tyrol and the attraction of lower taxes.
 The referendum is not executive, and a final decision on the matter can only be made by law from the Italian parliament with consent of both regional councils of Veneto and Trentino-Alto Adige/Südtirol.

 In the European elections of 2014, the leading party was the Democratic Party with 30.4% of the vote, followed by Forza Italia (19.4%) and the autonomist Südtiroler Volkspartei with 14.1%.